 Serious health risks.

-The Centers for Disease Control and Prevention notified healthcare providers about of a cluster of serious pulmonary illnesses.
+The Centers for Disease Control and Prevention (CDC) notified healthcare providers about of a cluster of serious pulmonary illnesses.
 In most cases, the patients are adolescents and young adults.
-So far, 49 states, the District of Columbia and one U.S. territory have reported 2,051 cases of severe lung illness.
-There have also been 39 deaths in 24 states and the District of Columbia.
+CDC has received reports of 2,290 cases of severe lung illness, and 47 people have died.

 E-cigarettes contain nicotine—a highly addictive substance that negatively affects brain development in youth.